michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.4.4 =
+- Fixed an issue that some locale specific API keys were not connected to the API server by adding the `Server Locale` option in the `Authentication` section.

 = 3.4.3 - 09/02/2016 =
 - Fixed a bug of discount prices displayed with the `%price%` variable for the `Item Format` unit option.